Manic Monday: Cover versions

+Producers Party Ben and Team9, under the shared alias "Dean Gray", released the mashup album American Edit (2005), based on remixes of Green Day's album American Idiot (2004) with songs by various artist.
+The thirteenth song, "Whatsername", was retitled "Whatsername (Susanna Hoffs)" and blended with "Manic Monday".
+Evan Sawdey praised it as seamless and remarkably well integrated.

-In 2020, Billie Joe Armstrong, vocalist of Green Day, covered the song for his No Fun Mondays series.
-Susanna Hoffs plays the guitar and provides backing vocals that, according to Andrew Trendell of NME, "match Armstrong's silky sentimental side".
+In 2020, Billie Joe Armstrong, the vocalist of Green Day, covered the song for his No Fun Mondays series.
+Susanna Hoffs plays guitar and provides backing vocals that, according to Andrew Trendell of NME, "match Armstrong's silky sentimental side".
 Ryan Reed wrote for Rolling Stone that the version replaces the "twinkling synths and clean strums with palm-muted crunch".

-Relient K also covered the song on their 2004 album, Mmhmm.
+In the same year, Kate Rusby covered "Manic Monday" for her album Hand Me Down, which was performed at a slower tempo.
+Accordingly, Derek Walker described it as more appropriate for a Sunday, although not in a negative way.